vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.ImageVideoCarousel/README.md

 - Text
 - TargetURL

--create a dropdown for slidetype field by using image and video fields.
+- Create Image Video Carousel Pagetype field(SlideType) with drop-down list form control using image and video as fields.

-This is a widget which allows you to add a Image Video Slider to your screen with an attribute that can be configured while adding.
-The property that can be configured is:
+This is a widget which allows you to add Image and Video slides to your screen with an attribute that can be configured while adding.
+The properties that can be configured are:

  - Image Video Carousel PageType*(specify the code name)
  - Path
--TopN
+ - TopN
--OrderBy
+ - OrderBy

 *Required fields